Yemaneab100/js-functions-understanding/README.md

 add = myFunction(add)
 add = myFunction(add)
 ```
 ### Q5
 What value will be logged inside the function call?
 Why?

+The code calls myFunction function and passes two arguments num and num1.
+Due to this function does not have return command it should print whatever specifed inside in console.log().
+However when this function has been called, only one argument has been used insted of two specified in the function.
+As a result function will return underfined.

 ```javascript
 function myFunction(num, num1) {